What is Cribbage?

 Cribbage is a card game originating from the United Kingdom, and it is designed to be played by 2-6 players.
 The game is, at its core, a strategy-based card game, but it also has a distinct cribbage board that epitomizes the game type.
 The game has a strict set of rules and a unique scoring system, making it an acquired taste.

-Cribbage’s most distinctive aspect is the board, and the same board style has been used since the game’s introduction in the early 17th century.
+Cribbage’s most distinctive aspect is the board.
+The same board style has been used since the game was introduced by Sir John Suckling in the early 17th century.
 The board serves as a makeshift scoring sheet, and is definitely one of the defining aspects of the game.

 A typical Cribbage board template is a sequence of holes, known as “streets”, laid out in a cyclic fashion.
 Scores are kept across the whole game, so two pegs are used per player.
 These pegs are used in an alternating fashion, such that the previous peg always remains to show the previous score.